 November 2015.
-The schedule presented in Figure 7 spans November 17, 2015.
-It is a schedule that optimizes for maximum L-Band payload operations, yielding 4 L-Band operations and 1 X-Band operation together with the 5 UHF ground station passes.
+The schedule presented in Figure 6 spans November 17, 2015.
+It is a schedule that optimizes for maximum L-Band payload operations, yielding 4 L-Band operations and 1 X-Band operation together with the 5 UHF ground-station passes.
 The battery SoC and the measured battery voltage show a close correspondence.
-The validation step using the stochastic KiBaM estimates the risk of entering Safe Mode to over 19%.
-Indeed, GomSpace reported that GOMX-3 entered Safe Mode twice, if only for a short period of time, indicating a discrepancy between the data used in the scheduling synthesis step and GOMX-3's factual energy budget.
+GomSpace reported that GomX-3 entered Safe Mode twice, if only for a short period of time.